Customer retention

 Driftcharge Tip

 Focus on delivering consistent value and making it easy for customers to stay subscribed.
-Small gestures like surprise discounts or thank-you notes can go a long way.
+Small gestures like surprise discounts or thank-you notes go a long way, but the highest-leverage move is removing friction from the actions retained customers take most often: editing the next ship date, swapping a product, updating payment, or pausing for a month.
+The easier you make staying, the fewer reasons there are to cancel.

 Author Image